Diallo Riddle: Career

 The same year, Comedy Central picked up his new comedy show entitled South Side.
 In 2017, Riddle was also cast in a recurring role on the drama series Rise.
 Riddle has gone to write for an array of TV series, including The Last O.G., starring Tracy Morgan.
 Of the projects Riddle has worked on, he has also helped curate the music for the movie Baby Driver, and served as a writer for the television specials Taraji and Terrence’s White Hot Holidays, Maya and Marty, and The Maya Rudolph Show.

 On May 3, 2018, it was announced that IFC picked up to series Sherman's Showcase, a scripted musical variety sketch comedy show which Riddle wrote with his writing partner Bashir Salahuddin.
 The series is produced by John Legend's Get Lifted Film Co. and premiered on July 31, 2019, on IFC.

 On September 4, 2019, Comedy Central and WBEZ Chicago launched South Side Stories, a groundbreaking podcast collaboration between a public media organization and a cable television partner that celebrates the real-life people and places that inspired the hit scripted comedy series.
 The 10 episode podcast series was hosted by both Riddle and Salahuddin.

 In 2020, South Side was renewed for another season by Comedy Central, to begin streaming on HBO Max in 2021.
 The release date for the second season of South Side was 11 November 2021.
 The third season of South Side was also launched and debuted on August 12, 2022.
 In June 2020, a second season of the Emmy winning show, Sherman's Showcase was confirmed, set to air on AMC in 2021.
 The second season of Sherman's Showcase debuted on October 26, 2022.

 More recently, the duo of Riddle and Salahuddin signed a deal with Warner Bros.
 Television Studios.

+Since 2023, Riddle has co-hosted the music history podcast One Song.